 In the event of an audit, this archive is essential, but it can also provide statistical data to analyse spending or workflow metrics over many years.
 Automated retention policies can be applied to purge-down old data to a pre-defined schedule.

 Significant cost savings will be realised by implementing a CapEx approval system through:

 The best CapEx approval software goes beyond simple capital expenditure approval with the ability to close the entire CapEx loop from request authorisation to project delivery and analyse the efficacy of CapEx spending.

 Take, for example, the renovation of a hotel.
 Many CapEx tools will manage the initial request for funds, but the best CapEx management software will allow the cash flow and actuals to be gathered for post-project analysis and reporting.

 Continual investment in a business is essential to maintain market share and involves acquiring new assets or upgrading existing ones to remain competitive.

 A paper-based capital expenditure approval process can delay spending as people are “put off” by the long manual process and question whether the spending is necessary.
 The impact on the business is spending does not happen quickly enough which may harm profitability.

-With CapEx automation, the process is quick and simple with employees more inclined to initiate requests, giving you the edge over your competition.
+With CapEx software, the process is quick and simple with employees more inclined to initiate requests, giving you the edge over your competition.

 One of the challenges of a manual, paper-based process is that supporting paperwork and documents may get lost during the approval cycle.

 Another challenge associated with paper is version control with key stakeholders often reviewing documents that have been superseded.